Nikitablr/H-M-shop/README.md

-My study project on writing UI tests for an H&M online store using Selenium and Pytest
+My study project on writing UI tests for an H&M online store using Selenium and Python

 ![](img/pic.png)